 Auto-generated description: A forest floor is covered with pine needles, small plants, and pieces of weathered wood or roots.

+Auto-generated description: A potato chip is creatively arranged with herbs to resemble a face on a colorful background.
 Auto-generated description: A woman and a child are joyfully swimming in a lake near a boat and a forested area.

 A cold martini with 3 olives on a sliver tray